ismanf/golang-design-patterns/README.md

 ### Adapter
 Convert the interfac e of a class into another interface clients expect.
 Adapter lets classes work together that couldn' t otherwise because of incompatible interfaces.

+### Bridge
+Decouple an abstraction from its implementation so that the two can vary independently.

 ## Behavioral patterns
 Behavioral patterns are concerned with algorithms and the assignment of responsibilities